 “‘A Spaniard Discovers England’: Arturo Barea and the BBC Latin American Service”, Wasafiri, 26, n.
 4 (December 2011), pp. 9-12.

-The Open University has partnered with the Hertie School of Governance in Berlin to work on The Cultural Value Project.
-It is a joint research project commissioned by the British Council and the Goethe-Institut that aims to explore the different features of the UK and Germany’s approaches to cultural relations.
+The Open University partnered with the Hertie School of Governance in Berlin to work on The Cultural Value Project.
+It was a joint research project commissioned by the British Council and the Goethe-Institut that explored the different features of the UK and Germany’s approaches to cultural relations.

-The Cultural Value Project will build a better understanding of the nature and value of such activities in terms of their ability to make a difference - in particular to supporting stability and prosperity in societies going through substantial change.
+The Cultural Value Project builds a better understanding of the nature and value of such activities in terms of their ability to make a difference - in particular to supporting stability and prosperity in societies going through substantial change.

 As part of my research, I have catalogued Arturo and his Austrian wife Ilsa’s archive for its deposit at the Bodleian Libraries (2018).
+You can read about it here.
 This work will contribute to making an important repository of Spanish Civil War exile in Britain available to researches.
 I have curated several exhibitions with the material, including 'A Spaniard in Oxfordshire: Arturo and Ilsa Barea's papers come to the Bodleian'.